COS420-F25/TeamA/README.md

-# TeamA - Team Asynchronus
+# TeamA - Team Asynchronous
 Code and contents for Team A

 # TeamA Mission Statment